linus-norden/ATS-ESP32-BLEScan/README.md

 # ATS - Prototype Scan-Board

-This board is one component of the Hub.
+This adaptation of the iBeacon demo is one component of a Hub consisting of two ESP32-Boards.
+It was developed as part of a bachelor's thesis about Asset Tracking in Hospitals written in German.
+The modified programme section is therefore commented in German.

 The common functionality is taken from ESP-IDF iBeacon Demo.
 The demo functionality is reduced to a receiver function only.

-Received beacon data is sent to mesh baord using serial configuration.
+Received beacon data is sent to the mesh baord using serial configuration.
-The serial configuration and the configuration of the UUID used to filter known Beacons can be found in scan.c
+The serial configuration and the configuration of the UUID used to filter known Beacons can be found in "scan.c".

 The original demo readme: